awsdocs/aws-doc-sdk-examples/cpp/example_code/iam/README.md

 ## Overview
 The code examples in this directory demonstrate how to work with the AWS Identity and Access Management (IAM) using the AWS SDK for C++.

-AWS IAM is a web service that helps you securely control access to AWS resources.
+IAM is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.